Dog Breed profiles

 Jogging partner: Yes

+The lovable Boxer has a big heart and bags of personality, so it's no wonder that the breed is the favourite of the working group.
 Carrying himself with a self-assured nature and exhibiting great strength and poise, the Boxer needs firm handling and effective early socialization in order to contain their over-excitable character traits.

 Dogs should measure between 57-63cm and weigh no more than 32kg, whilst bitches should be between 53-59cm and weigh up to 27kg